 Birth History of Islamic Banking is Islamic Economics

 The birth history of Islamic banking and Islamic economics, can be dated to the early twentieth century.
 The needs of liberation movements gave a distinct shape to Islamic thought all over the Islamic world.
 It was necessary to argue that Islam required Muslims to struggle for freedom, and that it offered a better way of life than the dominant Western systems of capitalism and communism.
 This forced Muslim thinkers to delineate and distinguish Islamic socio-political and economic systems.
-Although these issues have been discussed by many Muslim thinkers, two major figures devoted substantial energy and time to developing the basis and defending the need for a distinct Islamic economic system: Mohammad Baqir Al-Sadr (1961) in his book Our Economy, and Sayyid Abul A'la Maududi in numerous books and articles (e.g. Economic System of Islam, 1970).
+Although these issues have been discussed by many Muslim thinkers, two major figures devoted substantial energy and time to developing the basis and defending the need for a distinct Islamic economic system: Mohammad Baqir Al-Sadr (1961) in his book Our Economy, and Sayyid Abul A’la Maududi in numerous books and articles (e.g. Economic System of Islam, 1970).
 Chapra (2004) summarises this historical background and the views of Maududi, and gives citations to the latter’s numerous works.
 Chapra also remarks on the courage it took to formulate an Islamic system and defend it against the dominant and apparently tremendously successful Western systems in the early twentieth century.
 Mirakhor (2005) presents a survey of trends in Islamic economics, which includes some discussion of the contributions of Baqir Al-Sadr.
 T. M. Aziz (1993) and Wilson (1998) have discussed at much greater length the contribution and legacy of Baqir Al-Sadr.
 If we look at the history of Islamic banking, the founders of Islamic economics (Al-Sadr, 1961; Maududi,1947, 1970) agree that the focus of Islam is on human and spiritual development, and the purpose of an economic system is to promote justice and equity.
 Both believed that applications of Islamic laws and guiding principles in the economic sphere would bring advances in human welfare and be superior to Western systems for handling economic affairs, which promote only material welfare.
 To summarise, it is worth putting the development of Islamic economics into a broader perspective.
 During the eighteenth and nineteenth centuries, European colonization of Muslim lands had destroyed functioning political, social, health and educational structures11.
 This was considered necessary for progress since, as Lord Cromer, the British counsel in Cairo from 1883-1907, said “…as a social system, Islam has been a complete failure.
 Islam keeps women in a position of inferiority…it permits slavery…its general tendency is intolerance towards other faiths…” Said (1978, Introduction, part III) provides a penetrating analysis of the effects of European colonisation on the production of Western knowledge about the Orient; he writes that “All academic knowledge about India and Egypt is somehow tinged and impressed with, violated by, the gross political fact (of imperialism).”
 It is now widely agreed that good institutions and public participation in and ownership of socio-political processes are crucial to progress and development (broadly defined).
 Indigenous institutions, created and adapted to perceived public needs, had been replaced during the colonial era by alien and exploitative governance structures signed solely for the efficient extraction of revenues.
 Replacing these relics of the colonial era and adapting them for use in states based on Islamic principles, as well as creating new institutions in line with Islamic ideals, is a huge task, requiring both vision and the political power and energy to implement the vision.
 The task is further complicated by powerful vested interests, as well as European interests and fears of Islam.
 The failure of alien, authoritarian, and exploitative Western institutions to take root in Muslim societies has been attributed to Islam and characterised by some as backwardness (e.g. Lewis, 2003a, 2003b, but see also rebuttals by Alam (2002), Dalrymple (2004) and Hirsh (2004)).
 Concerted efforts are being made to co-opt and coerce Muslims into following Western agendas, with explicit encouragement to creating versions of Islam amenable to Western interests and fomenting divisions among Muslims – see, for example, Benard (2004).The struggle to find a suitable compromise between the demands of modernity and the demands of Islam is under way throughout the Islamic world, with a wide spectrum of positions being adopted by different groups.
 Maulana Syed Abul Hasan Ali Nadvi (1980) gives a Muslim point of view regarding this struggle, which will shape the future of the Muslim world and of which the development of Islamic economics is part.
-The study contents on the "history of Islamic banking" are taken from the Islamic banking and finance courses.
-These courses are a part of Diploma in Islamic Finance and Master in Islamic Finance programs.
+The study contents on the “history of Islamic banking” is taken from the Islamic banking training and Islamic banking and finance courses, which are a part of masters in Islamic banking and finance and diploma in Islamic banking and finance.

 Concept of Halal and Haram